 No matter how professional or informal a project may be, creatives should be entering contracts with their employer to define payment, output, deadlines, intellectual property, and more.
 Contracts might be opaque, misleading, and full of legalese, often putting the artist at a disadvantage.

 In this workshop, Susan Schwartz, co-creator of the Artist's Contract, will help artists go through sample contracts and negotiate better terms.
 Learn how to interpret common sections found in artist agreements, and learn the language necessary to push back on work for hire, retain full ownership of your work, agree on fair payment, and more.
-You. will also learn more about the free, customizable Artist's Contract, which Susan and The Artist's Office plan to release this year.
+You will also learn about the free, customizable FARE Contract which Susan and Virginia Broersma of theartistsoffice.net have created.
+You can find the contract here: www.artistscontract.com.

 About Online Workshops: